vanathin/Study-K8S/README.md

   * Container is light weight
   * ## Fundamentals:
    * Compatibility with any OS
-   * Less time to set up docker environment for new developer
+   * Less time to set up docker environment for new developer.
+* # Image:
+ * Package of application which have required software and dependency to run a application